-Fire Safety in the workplace guide click here:
+Check out the Fire Safety in the workplace guide for more information.

 A fire risk assessment is an organised and methodical look at your premises, the activities carried on there and the likelihood that a fire could start and cause harm to those in and around the premises.

 This is split into five steps…

 Risk assessments can vary greatly dependent the nature and complicity of the business.

 Check out the Risk Assessment Guide for more information.